MonetDB/MonetDB.R/README.md

 Note: There could be an issue with the csv imports.
 The daemon has insufficient rights to read the generated csv file.
 To fix this, run mserver5 yourself.

+Note: The tests will not run if the NOT_CRAN system variable is not set to "true".

 ## Man pages
 This packages provides man pages with explanation and examples of various functions.
 They can be accessed from the shell: